 Far Below Expectations - NEVER able to explain the basic principles behind standard tests that were performed on assigned patients.
 NEVER able to explain or misinterprets findings from standard tests.
 Below Expectations - INCONSISTENTLY able to explain the basic principles behind standard tests that were performed on assigned patients.
 INCONSISTENTLY able to explain or misinterprets findings from standard tests.
 Meets Expectations - GENERALLY able to explain the basic principles behind standard tests that were performed on assigned patients.
 Also able to explain or interpret findings from standard tests.
 Above Expectations - OFTEN able to explain the basic principles behind standard tests that were performed on assigned patients.
 Is able to explain the relative value of a test compared to alternatives.
 Far Above Expectations - CONSISTENTLY able to explain the basic principles behind standard tests that were performed on assigned patients.
 Is able to explain the relative value of a test compared to alternatives.
-The student initiates ADVANCED conversation about additional tests that would be appropriate.
-N/A 0 0 0 0 0 0
+The student initiates ADVANCED N/A 0 0 0 \bigcirc \bigcirc 0